Hornet: Diet and feeding

 Adult hornets and their relatives (e.g., yellowjackets) feed themselves with nectar and sugar-rich plant foods.
 Thus, they can often be found feeding on the sap of oak trees, rotting sweet fruits, honey, and any sugar-containing foodstuffs.
 Hornets frequently fly into orchards to feed on overripe fruit, and tend to gnaw a hole in fruit to become totally immersed in its pulp.
 A person who accidentally picks fruit with a feeding hornet can be attacked by the disturbed insect.

 The adults also attack various insects, which they kill with stings and jaws.
-Due to their size and the power of their venom, hornets are able to kill large insects such as honey bees, grasshoppers, locusts, and katydids without difficulty.
+Due to their size and the power of their venom, hornets can kill large insects such as honey bees, grasshoppers, locusts, and katydids without difficulty.
 The victim is fully masticated and then fed to the larvae developing in the nest, rather than consumed by the adult hornets.
-Given that some of their prey are considered pests, hornets may be considered beneficial under some circumstances.
+Some of their prey being considered pests, hornets may be considered beneficial under some circumstances.

-The larvae of hornets produce a sweet secretion containing sugars and amino acids that is consumed by the workers and queens.
+The larvae of hornets produce a sweet secretion containing sugars and amino acids that workers and queens consume.

 Predatory strategies

 Hornets' ability to prey upon honey bees is favored by a number of adaptations.
 Vespa have a larger body size compared to their prey, a heavy exoskeleton to resist bee attacks, and strong mandibles and venomous sting.
 As concerns hornet hunting strategies, it has been demonstrated that some species such as V. tropica and V. velutina, can use both visual and olfactory cues for the long-range detection of honey bee colonies.
 Foragers of V. tropica can readily associate color and shape with potential food sources and exhibit color generalization.
 V. velutina foragers visually distinguish between bee dummy bait and cotton ball dummy bait, both treated with bee odors, preferring bee dummies.

 Foraging hornets are also selectively attracted to honey bee colony odors, in particular honey and pollen, as well as honey bee pheromones, which may signal a high prey density.
 In laboratory assays, workers of V. velutina oriented especially towards geraniol, a component of the honey bee worker aggregation pheromone, that could therefore represent an honest signal for hornets.
 Behavioral, chemical and electrophysiological analyses have also demonstrated that Vespa bicolor is attracted to (Z)-11-eicosen-1-ol, which is major compound in the alarm pheromones of both Asian (Apis cerana) and European (Apis mellifera) honey bees, and its antennae respond to this compound.

-Intriguingly, this hornet attraction to honey bee pheromone is also exploited by the orchid Dendrobium christyanum, which mimics the honey bee alarm pheromone in its flowers' scent to attract hornets that visit and pollinate the flowers.
-It is therefore likely that bee-hunting hornets visit the non-rewarding flowers in search of prey.
+The hornet attraction to honey bee pheromone is exploited by the orchid Dendrobium christyanum, which mimics the honey bee alarm pheromone in its flowers' scent to attract hornets that visit and pollinate the flowers.
+Bee-hunting hornets visit the non-rewarding flowers in search of prey.